Word processor: Background

 Word processors developed from mechanical machines, later merging with computer technology.
 The history of word processing is the story of the gradual automation of the physical aspects of writing and editing, and then to the refinement of the technology to make it available to corporations and Individuals.

-The term word processing appeared in American offices in the early 1970s centered on the idea of streamlining the work to typists, but the meaning soon shifted toward the automation of the whole editing cycle.
+The term word processing appeared in American offices in the early 1970s, centered on the idea of streamlining the work of typists, but the meaning soon shifted toward the automation of the whole editing cycle.

 At first, the designers of word processing systems combined existing technologies with emerging ones to develop stand-alone equipment, creating a new business distinct from the emerging world of the personal computer.
 The concept of word processing arose from the more general data processing, which since the 1950s had been the application of computers to business administration.

-Through history, there have been three types of word processors: mechanical, electronic and software.
+Through history, there have been three types of word processors: mechanical, electronic, and software.